uspki/policies/certificate-policy.md

 The CA shall make the Audit Letter publicly available in accordance with Section 2.1.
 The CA shall make its Audit Letter publicly available no later than three months after the end of the audit period.
 In the event of a delay greater than three months, and if so requested by the FPKIPA or an Application Software Supplier, the CA shall provide an explanatory letter signed by the Qualified Auditor.

 ### 8.7 Self-Audits
-During the period in which the CA issues Certificates, the CA shall monitor adherence to this CP and the CA's CPS and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.
+During the period in which the CA issues Certificates, the CA shall monitor adherence to this CP and the CA's CPS and strictly control its service quality by performing self-audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.

 During the period in which a Subordinate CA issues Certificates, the Root CA shall monitor adherence to this CP and the Subordinate CA's CPS.
 On at least a quarterly basis, against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by the Subordinate CA, during the period commencing immediately after the previous audit sample was taken, the CA shall ensure all applicable CP requirements are met.